Medical Records Shredding That Comes To Your Medical Office!

 You’re busy taking care of patients so we make the shredding of medical records easy.
 Just make one call to FileShred and we will provide everything you need to have your medical files destroyed as soon as tomorrow.

 Federal and state laws require health care providers or they are sometimes referred to as covered entities, to handle patient medical charts also known as Protected Health Information (PHI), in a way that ensures the patient’s privacy.
 The federal law is known as HIPAA, The Health Insurance Portability and Accountability Act.
-HIPAA requires that medical records be protected at all times even when it is time dispose of them.
+HIPAA requires that medical records be protected at all times even when it is time to dispose of them.

-FileShred is experts with the secure shredding and disposal of medical records.
+FileShred is an expert in the secure shredding and disposal of medical records.
 Here is what our professionals will do for you;

 - We work with you to pick the correct service for your health practice.